SumoLogic/sumologic-documentation/docs/integrations/google/compute-engine.md

 * Shard messages across topics within the above data limits.
 * Ask GCP to increase the allowable capacity for the topic.

-### Create export of Cloud SQL logs from Google Logging
+### Create export of Google Compute Engine logs from Google Logging

 In this step you export logs to the Pub/Sub topic you created in the previous step.